ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 - Clarified wording on distinguishing "aware" types in pitfall #1.
 - Added note about RFC 5545 in pitfall #5.

+### 2024-02-18 20:28:00+01:00

+- Added Hacker News link
+- Clarification in pitfall #4, fix code example
+- Added non-emoji text to scorecard for systems that don't support it

 [^1]: In the standard library, methods like `utcnow()` are slowly being deprecated,
       but many UTC-assuming parts remain.